uit-no/research-software.uit.no/content/courses.md

 Most courses we do are developed and organized together with [CodeRefinery](https://coderefinery.org/).

+You can also join our [email newsletter](@/contact.md) to stay up-to-date about courses and events.

 ## Upcoming courses we recommend

 - [Code Refinery workshop -- September 19-21 and 26-38, 2023](https://coderefinery.org/workshops/upcoming/)
 - [NRIS HPC onboarding -- 3-5 October, 2023](https://documentation.sigma2.no/training/events/2023-10-hpc-on-boarding.html)

 ## Recent courses we co-organized